EconomyLens.com

 Brazil's President Luiz Inacio Lula da Silva (L) and Indian Prime Minister Narendra Modi are expected to discuss efforts to increase trade links. ©AFP

-New Delhi (AFP) – India’s Prime Minister Narendra Modi and Brazilian President Luiz Inacio Lula da Silva are set to meet in New Delhi on Saturday, seeking to boost cooperation on critical minerals and rare earths.
-Brazil has the world’s second-largest reserves of these elements, which are used in everything from electric vehicles, solar panels and smartphones to jet engines and guided missiles.
+New Delhi (AFP) – India’s Prime Minister Narendra Modi and Brazilian President Luiz Inacio Lula da Silva were holding talks in New Delhi on Saturday, seeking to boost cooperation on critical minerals and rare earths.
+Brazil has the world’s second-largest reserves of these elements, which are used in everything from electric vehicles, solar panels, and smartphones to jet engines and guided missiles.
 India, seeking to cut its dependence on top exporter China, has been expanding domestic production and recycling while scouting for new suppliers.

 Related